Supplements To Consider For Arthritis

 Omega-3 Fatty Acids for Inflammation

-Omega-3 fatty acids are most commonly known for their heart health benefits but this nutrient can also aid in reducing inflammation for those with arthritis.
-Something to note, omega-3 cannot be manufactured by the body, which is why the American Heart Association recommends consuming fatty fish—such as salmon, mackerel or tuna—a minimum of two servings per week.
+Omega-3 fatty acids are most commonly known for their heart health benefits.
+But, this nutrient can also aid in reducing inflammation for those with arthritis.
+Omega-3 cannot be manufactured by the body, so the American Heart Association recommends consuming at least two servings of fatty fish—such as salmon, mackerel or tuna—each week.

 Research has found omega-3 fatty acids may be beneficial in reducing inflammation throughout the body—especially for those with rheumatoid arthritis.
-Rheumatoid arthritis is mainly driven by inflammation and long-chain omega-3 fatty acids—eicosapentaenoic (EPA) and docosahexaenoic (DHA)—are associated with anti-inflammatory benefits.
+Because the symptoms of rheumatoid arthritis are primarily driven by inflammation, the anti-inflammatory benefits of long-chain omega-3 fatty acids—eicosapentaenoic (EPA) and docosahexaenoic (DHA)—can help provide relief.

-Cooper Complete Advanced Omega-3 supplement contains 720 mg EPA and 480 mg DHA to help reduce inflammatory conditions associated with arthritis.
+Cooper Complete Advanced Omega-3 supplement contains 720 mg EPA and 480 mg DHA to help reduce inflammatory conditions associated with arthritis, while Cooper Complete Advanced Omega-3 Liquid Supplement contains 1300 mg EPA and 850 mg DHA plus 175 mg DPA per teaspoon (5 mL) serving.

-While glucosamine, chondroitin and omega-3 fatty acids are common dietary supplements suggested for those with joint pain or arthritis, research on less common supplements for arthritis have begun to emerge.
+While glucosamine, chondroitin and omega-3 fatty acids are common dietary supplements suggested for those with joint pain or arthritis, research on less common supplements for arthritis has begun to emerge.

 Turmeric Curcumin Supplement

-$35.98 Add to cartCurcuminoid for Joint Stiffness and Muscle Soreness†
+$35.98 Add to cartCurcumin for Joint Stiffness and Muscle Soreness†

 When thinking of turmeric, you may think of the yellow-hued spice used in cooking.
 But turmeric—and its active compound curcumin—also acts as a powerful anti-inflammatory agent, blocking the protein complex NF-κB, which promotes inflammation.
-Studies show curcumin can be effective in treating osteoarthritis by controlling inflammation levels and reducing joint swelling and stiffness.
+Studies show curcumin can be an effective supplement for osteoarthritis by controlling inflammation levels and reducing joint swelling and stiffness.

-It is important to note, curcumin is hard for the body to absorb so it is best to take the supplement at mealtime with a source of fat.
-Additionally, black pepper aids in increasing curcumin’s bioavailability, promoting absorption so piperine—a black pepper extract—is often added to supplement formulas including Cooper Complete Turmeric Curcumin Complex.
+It is important to note that curcumin can be challenging for the body to absorb.
+So, it is best to take the supplement at mealtime with a source of fat.
+Additionally, black pepper aids in increasing curcumin’s bioavailability, which promotes absorption.
+Cooper Complete Turmeric Curcumin Complex features 10 mg of piperine, a black pepper extract, in each daily serving.

-Your gut consists of a whole biome of live microorganisms—or bacteria—that help you digest food and destroy disease-causing cells.
-But probiotics have other health benefits, too, and have even been found to help reduce inflammation in those with arthritis.
-Research shows those with arthritis often have experience inflammation in the intestinal tract which can cause intestinal permeability or leaky gut.
-Eating a healthy diet helps keep the intestinal barrier strong and the immune system working properly.
-Healthy foods and a probiotic supplement can work together to help reduce inflammation of the gut.
+Your gut contains a whole biome of live microorganisms—or bacteria—to aid digestion and destroy disease-causing cells.
+In addition to supporting gut microflora, probiotics have other health benefits and have even been found to help reduce inflammation in individuals with arthritis.
+Research shows those with arthritis often experience inflammation in the intestinal tract, which can cause intestinal permeability or leaky gut.
+A healthy diet, along with a probiotic supplement, helps keep the intestinal barrier strong and the immune system working properly, reducing inflammation of the gut.

-Consider a probiotic such as Cooper Complete Advanced Daily Probiotic which contains 16 strains and 40 billion CFU probiotics and prebiotics to support gut health.
+Consider a probiotic such as Cooper Complete Advanced Daily Probiotic, which contains four strains and 35 billion CFU probiotics and prebiotics to support gut health.

 Potassium for Pain Relief

 Quercetin is a plant compound, classified as a flavonoid, found in fruits, vegetables and herbs and is best absorbed when paired with dietary fat.
-Most nutritious diets provide up to 13 mg of quercetin daily which aids in immune support, exercise recovery and allergy support.
-New research shares quercetin may also help reduce pain in those with arthritis.
+Most nutritious diets provide up to 13 mg of quercetin daily, which aids in immune and allergy support, as well as exercise recovery.
+New research finds quercetin may also help reduce the pain associated with arthritis.

 In a study of women with rheumatoid arthritis, the effects of quercetin supplementation on inflammation and disease severity were evaluated.
 Supplementation with quercetin for eight weeks significantly reduced early morning stiffness, morning pain and after-activity pain in individuals with rheumatoid arthritis.
-Quercefit® quercetin phytosome—the most readily absorbable form of quercetin and the form contained in Cooper Complete Quercetin Complex—is easy to absorb and may be a good option for those with pain associated with rheumatoid arthritis.
+Quercefit® quercetin phytosome—the most readily absorbable form of quercetin and the form contained in Cooper Complete Quercetin Complex—may be a good option for those with pain associated with rheumatoid arthritis.

 Vitamin D deficiency can cause depression, low immunity and fatigue and can also lead to the softening of bones.
-Weak, soft bones increase the likelihood of developing arthritis so it is important to get adequate levels of vitamin D through diet, sunlight exposure and proper supplementation.
+Weak, soft bones increase the likelihood of developing arthritis.
+So, it is crucial to get adequate levels of vitamin D through diet, sunlight exposure and proper supplementation.
 Vitamin D helps:

 - Maintain calcium levels in the bloodstream